Wolfgang von Wersin

-Born in Prague in 1882, Wolfgang von Wersin concluded his architectural studies with an intermediate diploma in Munich at the age of 21 years.
-In Munich, he attended the "Lehr und Versuchs-Atelier für angewandte und freie Kunst" ("Teaching and Experimental Atelier for Applied and Free Art"), a reform-oriented art school, which intended to bring applied and visual arts together.
-From 1912, he also designed for the Deutsche Werkstätten AG and within a very short time achieved great recognition for his furniture, fabric, wallpaper and ceramic designs as well as for his exhibition architecture.
-In 1929, he assumed the directorship of the Neue Sammlung established in Munich in 1925, the department for artisan art at the National Museum – and remained there until his illegal dismissal by the national socialists in 1934.
+Born in Prague in 1882, Wolfgang von Wersin completed his architectural studies in Munich at the age of 21 with an intermediate diploma.
+Here he attended the "Lehr- und Versuchs-Atelier für angewandte und freie Kunst," a reform-oriented art school that aimed to bring together applied and fine arts.
+From 1912, he also worked as a designer for the Deutsche Werkstätten AG and within a very short time gained recognition for his furniture, fabric, wallpaper and ceramic designs, as well as for his work as an exhibition architect.
+In 1929, he took over as director of the Neue Sammlung in Munich, the department for commercial art at the National Museum, which had been founded in 1925 - until his unlawful dismissal by the National Socialists in 1934.